Data Encryption

 Overview

-Encryption is a necessity in today’s world.
+Data encryption is a necessity in today’s world.
 Data travels all over the internet and it’s important that data stays secure.
-Encryption ciphers convert data from plaintext to ciphertext.
-Using encryption, a phrase like “No code is the future!” might change to “21h34lk234h32o32lh23dc454tw44treg43gqg.”
-Without access to the decryption key, malicious actors can't use your data if it’s intercepted.
+Encryption ciphers convert data from plaintext Plain text is digital text that is unformatted, lacking any formatting.
+There are no embedded instructions for font styles, sizes, colors, or other formatting features.
+Plain text is composed solely of basic characters, including letters, numbers, punctuation, and whitespace. to ciphertext Ciphertext is encrypted text transformed from plaintext using an encryption algorithm.
+Ciphertext can't be read until it has been converted into plaintext (decrypted) with a key.
+The decryption cipher is an algorithm that transforms the ciphertext back into plaintext..
+Using encryption, a phrase like “No code is the future!” might change to 21h34lk234h32o32lh23dc454tw44treg43gqg Without access to the decryption key, malicious actors can't use your data if it’s intercepted.
 Unqork and its third-party providers encrypt data in transit and at rest to ensure your data’s security.
 This article explains the types of encryption used by three third-party providers commonly used with Unqork: MongoDB Atlas, AWS (Amazon Web Services), and Azure.

 Encryption Types by Third-Party Providers

-Unqork builds your environment on an infrastructure provided by a Cloud Service Provider (CSP).
+Unqork builds your environment on an infrastructure provided by a CSP (Cloud Service Provider) A CSP (cloud service provider) is a company that delivers cloud computing services like storage, databases, and infrastructure to organizations over the internet, allowing users to access computing power, data storage, and applications on demand without managing their own physical hardware, typically paying only for the resources they use.
 That CSP is AWS or Azure.
 MongoDB Atlas stores your data in databases.
-All three vendors use TLS (Transportation Layer Security) encryption for data in transit and AES 256 encryption for data at rest.
+All three vendors use TLS (Transportation Layer Security) Transport Layer Security (TLS) is a protocol that provides communication security across a network. encryption for data in transit and AES 256 What Is AES-256 Encryption?
+The Advanced Encryption Standard (AES) is a symmetric block cipher that the U.S. government selects to protect classified data.
+AES-256 encryption uses the 256-bit key length to encrypt as well as decrypt a block of messages. encryption for data at rest.
 The vendor holds the encryption keys or manages them with a service they provide.

 Vendor Encryption Type Key Holder